ashwithamary/focus-peaking-application/README.md

    ```

 This will:
+- Create a Python virtual environment for clean dependency management
 - Install all necessary Python and Node.js dependencies
 - Download the sample video into the correct location
 - Prepare the application for running